-Dallas Mayor on casino dreams: don't forget about city council
+Dallas mayor on casino dreams: Don't forget about city council

-Dallas Mayor Eric Johnson sat down for his annual interview with the Dallas Regional Chamber of Commerce.
-The sale of the Dallas Mavericks to the Miriam Adelson from the Las Vegas Sands came up.
-The mayor said those pushing for casino-gaming in the city need to be talking to the city council and not just the state legislature.
+During Dallas Mayor Eric Johnson's annual sit-down interview with the Dallas Regional Chamber of Commerce, the sale of the Dallas Mavericks to Miriam Adelson from the Las Vegas Sands came up.
+The mayor said those pushing for casino gaming in the city need to be talking to the city council and not just the state legislature.

-The Adelson and Dumont family have spent millions already trying to bring casino gaming to Texas.
+The Adelson and Dumont families have spent millions already trying to bring casino gaming to Texas.
 They join Cuban's efforts to bring a resort-style casino to North Texas.
-Mayor Johnson told a crowd, if the location is in Dallas, the city council will also have to be consulted.
+The mayor told a crowd if the location is in Dallas the city council will also have to be consulted.

-"The folks, I sit around the horseshoe with every day, I can guarantee you, are going to have to have a say in where you plop a casino in the City of Dallas.
-Or whether you get to plop a casino in the City of Dallas," said Mayor Johnson.
+"The folks I sit around the horseshoe with every day I can guarantee you are going to have to have a say in where you plop a casino in the City of Dallas.
+Or whether you get to plop a casino in the City of Dallas," said Johnson.

-The City of Dallas has to approve permits, construction, road closures, and a large amount of procedures to build a large building.
-The mayor remains skeptical if it will even get that far along, with a conservative legislature which so far has not expanded gambling to include table games like poker and blackjack.
+The city has to approve permits, construction, road closures, and a large amount of procedures to build a large building.
+The mayor remains skeptical if it will even get that far along, with a conservative legislature that so far has not expanded gambling to include table games like poker and blackjack.

 Get DFW local news, weather forecasts and entertainment stories to your inbox.
 Sign up for NBC DFW newsletters.

 "Ultimately, no matter what happens there, let's say one day it gets legalized to have casino gambling.
-That's not something that just because the legislature says can happen, just happens.
+That's not something that just because the legislature says can happen, just happens," said Johnson.

 The NBA still needs to approve the purchase by Miriam Adelson and her son-in-law Patrick Dumont for $3.5 billion, which is expected this week.